CMSgov/ab2d-pdp-documentation/docs/proddocs.md

 ## Quickstart Step by Step Guides

-This guide is meant to provide a guide for an organization’s ***first production run***.
-As part of this guide the AB2D team has built sample scripts demonstrating how to run an export and how to automate an export.
-These scripts are meant to help organizations get started with the AB2D API but are not meant for long term usage in production as it does not provide sufficient error checking, security or auditing capabilities.
-Organizations should build up automation for their ETL processes beyond these scripts.
+The purpose of this document is to provide a guide for an organization’s ***first production run***.
+As part of this guide the AB2D team has built sample scripts demonstrating how to run and automate an export.
+These scripts are meant to help organizations get started with the AB2D API but are not meant for long term use in production as they do not provide sufficient error checking, security or auditing capabilities.
+Organizations should build more robust automation for their individual ETL processes.

-Please focus the most attention on ***Verifying Setup*** and ***Creating the Credentials File*** before attempting any of these scripts.
+Please focus your attention on ***Verifying Setup*** and ***Creating the Credentials File*** before attempting any of these scripts.
 Each individual guide assumes that the aforementioned steps have been completed.

 Additionally, read and understand the usage of the Since Parameter as detailed in the Intended Usage / Suggestions section.